 “During rush hour, it is very inefficient for a one-ton hulk of metal to take one person 10 blocks,” according Uber CEO Dara Khosrowshahi.
 As a result, Uber is planning to focus more on its electric scooter and bike business, and less on cars, even though it recognizes that this could hurt its profits in the short-term.

 That’s right, the company that has made a mountains of money moving people around in cars now realizes that this may not be the best method of transportation in a variety of circumstances.
-Uber is looking to electric scooters and bicycles for a possible solution (because that’s the type of services it offers), but its logic applies equally to old fashion manually powered bicycles.
+Uber is looking to electric scooters and ebikes for a possible solution (because that’s the type of services it offers), but its logic applies equally to old fashion manually powered bicycles.

 Does Uber really know what it’s talking about?
 It certainly has loads of experience driving people around cities, and it obviously knew what was needed to establish a highly successful ride sharing business around the world.
 It’s also interesting to note that on the stock market, Uber will have a greater evaluation than either General Motors or the Ford Motor Company.